OpenCorporates pricing, and what's actually free at OpenRegistry

 What you save by switching

-Each OC commercial customer gets a different volume and redistribution deal, so a single quoted number would not fit.
-That is defensible for enterprise contracts, and it is unhelpful for a developer who just wants to know what 1 req/sec for a year would cost.
-OpenRegistry's pricing is on the upgrade page: $9 Pro, $29 Max, public, clickable.
+Each OpenCorporates commercial customer gets a different volume and redistribution deal, so a single quoted number does not fit on a pricing page.
+That makes sense for enterprise contracts and is harder for a developer who just wants to know what 1 request per second for a year would cost.
+OpenRegistry's tiers are listed on the upgrade page: $9 Pro, $29 Max.